karishmakajani110/PortfolioProjects/Excel/README.md

 This project focuses on cleaning, analyzing, and visualizing bike sales data using Microsoft Excel to understand customer purchasing behavior and demographic trends.

-A public Kaggle dataset containing approximately 1,000 records was used.
 The goal was to prepare raw data, perform analysis using pivot tables, and build an interactive dashboard to support business insights.

 ## Tools & Technologies
 - Microsoft Excel